OmarShawky1/ACU/README.md

    3. newcomer-general: Used by members who do not want to enroll and keep anonymous.
 Further similar channels will be added if there is traffic that requires anonymity.
 3. MENTORSHIP
    1. mentors-announcements: all mentors announcements.
-4. _SPECIAL CATEGORIES_: This is not the name of the category but some set of categories that have the following similar channels:
+4. *SPECIAL CATEGORY*: This is not the name of the category but some set of categories that have the following similar channels:
-   1. _general_: Place for members to get answers from all _special roles_ members.
+   1. *general*: Place for members to get answers from all *special roles* members.
-   2. _side-channel_: like "general" above but requires just one answer.
+   2. *side-channel*: like "general" above but requires just one answer.
    3. knowledge-base: Stackoverflow-like for resources between members.
 5. SOCIAL:
    1. off-topic: for non-cs type of questions (E.g., ask for opinions, what is Gen-Ed?...).